Samsung/tizen-docs/docs/application/tizen-studio/release-notes/2-1-release-notes.md

         -   The descriptor describes the abstracted attribute for the UI component implemented by the EDC.
         -   Specialized components can be used as well as the basic components provided by the UI Builder.
         -   UI components can be reused, improving development productivity.
--   SmartThings™ SDK
+-   SmartThings&trade; SDK
-    -   Support has been added for SmartThings™ application projects:
+    -   Support has been added for SmartThings&trade; application projects:
         -   Online Model Server
-        -   SmartThings™ device templates
+        -   SmartThings&trade; device templates
         -   Device Model Manager (importing, exporting, and creating device models)
         -   Automatic code generation
-        -   SmartThings™ Certificate Management (creating, importing, and setting certificates as active)
+        -   SmartThings&trade; Certificate Management (creating, importing, and setting certificates as active)

 ### Changed Features